Commvault/CVPowershellSDKV2/CommvaultPowerShell/docs/New-CVUser.md

   - `Email <String>`: Used to provide an email-id to the new user.
 This email-id is used for logging in the user.
 Please note that email ids are compulsory for company and local users and optional for external users.
   - `[CompanyId <Int64?>]`:
   - `[CompanyName <String>]`:
+  - `[ExternalProviderId <Int64?>]`: Please provide this entity only when creating an AD user.
+Not needed for local and company users.
   - `[FullName <String>]`: Used to provide a name to the new user.
   - `[InviteUser <Boolean?>]`: User will receive an email to install backup software package on their device if this is set to true.
   - `[Name <String>]`: Used to provide the new user with a username.
 This username can be used for logging in the user instead of email-id when duplicate email-ids are present.
 For external user, it is necessary to provide the domain name along with the username (domainName\\username).
 To create a company user, the company id or name needs to be provided in the company entity.